enriqueserr9119/port-scanner/README.md

 # Port Scanner

-Simple and easy to use tool to scan for hosts listening ports.
+Simple and easy to use tool to scan for listening ports.

 ## Prerequisites